SillyRecon/codingChallenge/README.md

 2) Output images do not necessarily represent even distribution

 ## Instructions To Test The App
-1) cd codingCHallenge
+cd codingChallenge
 npm install
 npm start (run node and angular) npm test (for testing)